Krzyż Wielkopolski: History

+As part of historic Greater Poland, i.e. the cradle of the Polish state, the area formed part of Poland since its establishment in the 10th century under the Piast dynasty.
+Following the fragmentation of Poland into smaller provincial duchies, it formed part of the Duchy of Greater Poland, and later on it was annexed by Prussia.

 From 1847 to 1848 the line of the Stargard-Posen Railway Company was built through the area.
-In 1848, the construction of a train station began at the planned junction of the Küstrin-Posen line, with a reception building built in the classical style.
+In 1848, the construction of a train station began at the planned junction of the Küstrin (Kostrzyn nad Odrą)-Posen (Poznań) line, with a reception building built in the classical style.
 The town owes its existence to the rail, as developed only after 1848, when the Poznań-Szczecin line was opened, crossing the Prussian Eastern Railway.
 In fact its name (Krzyż and Kreuz in English mean cross) reflects the fact that rail lines cross there.

 Although the construction of the Prussian Eastern Railway was only finally approved by the Prussian state parliament at the end of 1849, the railway station Kreuz with the south-west-north-east orientation of its tracks was laid out on a route from Berlin to the lower Vistula and to East Prussia.
 The construction of the Prussian Eastern Railway began in 1849 from the aforementioned station and was completed in 1851 via Piła to Bydgoszcz.
 Further sections of the last 740 km route followed until the opening of the last section from the Berlin to Gusow in 1857.